bowmanjd/pstalk/slides/slides.md

 [ps.bowmanjd.com](https://ps.bowmanjd.com)

 <!--
 It is an honor to be here.
 I am Jonathan Bowman.
 I am a hobbyist developer.
-I have also been a teacher, preacher, web developer, IT director, CRM consultant, and now I write SQL all day at Cargas.
+I have been a teacher, preacher, web developer, IT director, software project manager, and now I write SQL all day at Cargas.
 Cargas is the most humane and thoughtful place I have ever worked with technology, and I am proud to be there.
-I get excited about Vim, Linux, Python, bash, Rust, even trying to learn a little Go these days (the language, not the game).
-And today I am sharing with you about Powershell, which I am ambivalent about.
+There are other things I am proud of.
+I use Vim, I like Linux, I am pretty good with Python and bash.
+I am getting better with Rust.
+And today I am sharing with you about Powershell, which I am certainly not ashamed of but it does usually occur to me to brag about it.
 But I have grown to a place where I have to say: I like Powershell.
-I recommend Powershell for a variety of use cases.
+I'll even recommend Powershell for a variety of use cases.
 And I genuinely enjoy working with the syntax.
+I don't know that I will convince you to use Powershell this evening; I don't think I'll even try to.
+But I do hope you might leave here with a renewed eagerness to engage the command-line shell, whatever that might mean in your context.
 -->

 ---